karl-akuoko/Chip8-Emulator-Cpp/README.md

 * `build/`: Stores the generated executable and temporary files.
 * `ROMs/`: Playable game files.
 * `CMakeLists.txt`: Build configuration.

+## Future Improvements

+* **Dynamic Configuration:** Implement command-line arguments (e.g., `--scale 20` or `--quirks modern`) to allow users to adjust the window size and toggle specific CHIP-8 quirks without recompiling.
+* **Game Selector GUI:** Create a graphical user interface that allows users to browse, select, and launch different ROM files easily, removing the need to use the terminal to switch games.

 ## References & Resources